 - 7. Check out the view at the Red Cliffs Scenic Reserve

-- BONUS: Two of the Best Things to do in Mildura with Kids
+- BONUS: Two Special Things to do in Mildura with Kids

 - BONUS 2: Two Worthwhile Day Trips from Mildura